nrfconnect/Asset-Tracker-Template/docs/common/test_and_ci_setup.md

 - Nightly schedule: build-target-test.yml
 Full set of target tests.
 Includes "slow" tests such as full-modem-fw fota test and power consumption test.

-### Testing

-#### Hardware Testing
+### Hardware Testing
 The project includes tests that run on real hardware devices, implemented in the `.github/workflows/target-test.yml` workflow.
 Key features include:

 Tests on target are performed on self-hosted runners.
-Read more here and how to set up your own instance for your project: https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners
+Read more here and how to set up your own instance for your project: [About Self Hosted](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners)

 - Tests run on multiple target devices:
   - nRF9151 DK
   - Thingy:91 X
 - Uses self-hosted runners labeled according to the connected device
+- Parallel orizontal execution across different device types
+- Parallel vertical execution on multiple same device jobs
 - Runs in a containerized environment with hardware access
 - pytest as test runner
 - Supports Memfault integration for symbol file uploads